aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** Derived from the [Digital elevation/terrain models](#Ch04.15).
 Processed with the workflow `egvtools::input2egv()`.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.